shohiebsense/shohiebsense.github.io/_posts/2021-04-13-Multistage Dockerize Go.md

 go.mod file not found in current directory or any parent directory; see 'go help modules'
 ```

-Means your Go, not the latest enough.
+Means your Go version, not the latest enough.
 Add go.mod

 ```
 module shohiebsense.com/hello
 ```